 Define Your Concept

-Before getting right into the Mimeo Photos app to create your masterpiece, think about a theme or trend you’d like to follow.
+Before getting right into the Mimeo Photos app to create your culinary masterpiece, decide on a concept for your cookbook.

 Improving Your Food Photography